 The Oregon University System (OUS) has been the leader in obtaining and administering two federally funded GEAR UP projects.
 The first six-year grant funded the development of college and career programs in 16 clusters, including 39 schools, from 2002-2008.
-The second six-year grant provides services to 12 clusters, including 20 schools, from 2008-2014 and is the focus of this evaluation report.
-In 2011, a third group of 10 clusters, concentrated in Curry, Coos, and Douglas counties, joined Oregon GEAR UP through funding support from The Ford Family Foundation.
+The second six-year grant provides services to 12 clusters, including 20 schools, from 2008-2014.
+In 2011, a third group of 10 clusters joined Oregon GEAR UP, including 16 schools concentrated in Curry, Coos, and Douglas counties.
+These 10 clusters receive funding support from The Ford Family Foundation and are the focus of this evaluation report.